Task details

 How the page updates

-While Andy is actively working, the page polls every few seconds and updates in place — you don't need to refresh.
+While Andy is actively working, the page polls every few seconds and updates in place, so you don't need to refresh.
 Polling stops once the task is idle.

 Where this task is in its lifecycle

-The status badge and the Plan → Walkthrough → Review and merge progress indicator both track the task's position in the overall flow.
+The status badge tracks the task's position in the overall flow.
 For the full reference of statuses and what each one means, see Task lifecycle.

 See Reviewing Andy's work for the review steps once the PR is open.